Dyalog '17 Day 4 – Thursday September 14th 2017

 - old features that have been forgotten or missed (this always manages to surprise me)

 - other users’ presentations, offering a glimpse of their world and problems they have solved or are facing

-What better way to start the Thursday sessions than an enlightening presentation by Roger Hui on “The TAO of Dyalog APL”.
+What better way to start the Thursday sessions than an enlightening presentation by Roger Hui on “The TAO of Dyalog APL” (materials available here as a zip file).
 I was as close as I could get to a trance, ready and receptive for the instructions of our Master to guide us on the right path.
 And he did.
 The TAO Roger talked about was the proposal of bringing Total Array Ordering into Dyalog APL; something that was introduced in J already back in 1996, more than 20 years ago.
 Today, the grade functions

 ⍋⍒ are limited to non-scalar arrays of all real numbers or all characters, but what if you could apply them to any array?
 Roger explained the ideas and motivations behind the concept and how it would extend the existing interval index